-The world of eVTOLs continues to grow, and the recent Russian announcement will contribute further.
-The Russian Federal Government has announced a prototype of a flying hybrid car, a vehicle / aircraft called "Cyclocar".
+The world of eVTOLs continues to grow, and the recent Russian announcement will help further.
+The Russian Federal Government has announced a prototype flying hybrid car, a vehicle/aircraft called “Cyclocar”.

 In press release just released (strictly in Russian), the federal government has outlined the steps that will lead to the adoption of the hybrid flying car.
 They include test flights as early as next year, with the aim of starting production by 2024.